-The CoreLogic Case-Shiller Home Price Index results published by S&P Dow Jones on August 25 showed a 12-month index increase of 6.5 percent for the Seattle MSA, marking a second month of slightly slower growth as commonly seen when summer approaches.
+The CoreLogic Case-Shiller Home Price Index results published by S&P Dow Jones on August 25 showed a 12-month index increase of 6.5 percent for the Seattle MSA, marking the second month of slightly slower growth as commonly seen when summer approaches.
 (The index for Phoenix again reported 9.0 percent growth over the same period.)
-As at Seattle, residential price growth moderated at San Diego, while holding steady at Portland and slightly accelerating at Los Angeles.
+As at Seattle, residential price growth moderated in San Diego, while holding steady in Portland and slightly accelerating in Los Angeles.

 Normalization is underway in both urban and rural counties